Advanced I/O & Exception Handling

 - Fails to insert a character into the output stream, for any reason.

-encounter the end of the output stream before completing output.- Initialize a stream with a
+operator<<encounter the end of the output stream before completing output.- Initialize a stream with a

-pointer. - called on a stream with a
+NULLpointer. - called on a stream with a

-pointer buffer. - A
+NULLpointer buffer. - A

-pointer is passed as the argument. - Buffer opeartions are returned with EOF value.
+NULLpointer is passed as the argument. - Buffer opeartions are returned with EOF value.

 - Every stream I/O function if an exception is thrown by any member function of the associated stream buffer.